centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-storage-storagesync.md

 <!--Azure AZ CLI-->

-To use the 'azcli' custom mode, install the required packages on every Centreon poller expected to monitor Azure Resources using CLI:
+To use the 'azcli' custom mode, install the required packages on every Centreon Poller expected to monitor Azure Resources using CLI:

 - The CLI needs at least Python version 2.7